w7978708wen/Microsoft-Azure-and-Databricks/README.md

 I am currently learning Microsoft Azure and I would like to document what I learned on a macro-level!

+To simulate the analysis that I created for my university's student home rental business (which is an academic project), I manually created two small datasets to capture the general trends observed.
+I am also interested in constructing the ETL pipeline, so I designed two versions.

+<h4>Version 1.
+Using Excel + Python + Power BI</h4>

+Bonus: Microsoft SQL Server

+See repository <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis">here</a>.

+<h4> Version 2.
+Using Microsoft Azure (Data Factory + Databricks) </h4>

+This version is covered in this repository.

 <h2>Section 1.
 Extract data from data source to data storage </h2>

 <h3> A. Created a storage account to store data </h3>